M0/Orientation

 The model code you will eventually read lives in llama.cpp.
 Specifically:

 Everything you learn in this course matters because inference is real-time work.
 The model must produce tokens fast enough to be useful.
-Understanding the machinery is the first step toward understanding where time goes.
+One important preview: tokenization happens once on the input text, but model evaluation and token selection repeat for every generated token.
+Understanding that boundary is the first step toward understanding where time goes.

 conceptualQ1